 Important Things to Remember With PPE

-Well-fitting and the correct type of PPE equipment could be a matter of life or death in the event of an accident.
-Any worker should be properly trained and instructed on how to use their PPE - they must know why they have to wear it and when they should wear it and if multiple items of PPE have to be worn at once they must all fit to get and work effectively worn simultaneously, for example, safety goggles should not interfere a seal of the respirator.
+They must know why they have to wear it and when they should wear it and if multiple items of PPE have to be worn at once they must all fit to get and work effectively worn simultaneously.
+For example, safety goggles should not interfere with the seal of the respirator.

 Head Protection

+Head protection is required on pretty much all construction sites, and it is important for construction work to always be organised to minimise risks at all costs.
 To comply with the Personal Protective Equipment Regulations 1992, employees must be supplied by their employers with the correct head protection and ensure it is worn.
 Safety helmets or hard hats are used at work on construction sites, bump caps only protect from non-moving hazards and are not adequate protection for construction workers.

 Acceptable head protection should:

-- Be in good condition and not damaged - if head protection is damaged then it must be thrown away
+• Be in good condition and not damaged; if head protection is damaged, then it must be thrown away

-- Fit each employee well
+• Fit each employee well

-- Always purchase head protection from a trusted supplier
+• Always purchase head protection from a trusted supplier

 Ear Protection